 - Don’t use product sets with only a few products.
 Leave room for Facebook algorithms to find the best-performing ones.
 Also, don't split two categories that could be bought together; you are just limiting Facebook's abilities by that.

 - Exclude people who have purchased in the past 30 days

-- To determine you should replace some your existing prospecting campaign with Dynamic Ads with Broad Audience do an Ad Study between your existing prospecting campaign and Dynamic Ads with Broad Audience campaign.
-See Ad Studies best practices here.
+- To determine you should replace some your existing prospecting campaign with dynamic ads with broad audience, do a split test between your existing prospecting campaign and dynamic ads with broad audience campaign.
+For more information, see Split tests.

-What is the difference between Dynamic Ads for prospecting and Automated Ads?
+What is the difference between dynamic ads for prospecting and Smartly.io Automated Ads?